markjwbecker/SteadyStateBVAR/README.md

 coefficients.
 Let us put a strong prior on inflation, since the Swedish central bank has a 2% inflation target.
 For the other variables, we can just put 1 as the variance.
 We assume prior independence of the steady states.
+Note that the variances are for the elements in vec(Lambda_pr_means).

 ``` r
 Lambda_pr_vars <- c(0.1,rep(1,5))
 ```

-Now we input the above to the priors function
+Now we input the above to the priors function and then attach the priors to the “stan_data”.

 ``` r
 priors <- priors(Y,p,lambda1,lambda2,fol_pm,Lambda_pr_means,Lambda_pr_vars)